bignall/grunt-ncftp-push/README.md

 #### Sample .ftpauth file

-This file default name is `.ftpauth` and is in the same directory as your `Gruntfile.js`.
+This file's default name is `.ftpauth` and is in the same directory as your `Gruntfile.js`.
 You should add this file to your `.gitignore` so that it is not uploaded to your git repository or specify another file that is not in your project path.

 The format of this file is specified by `ncftp` and more documentation on it can be found in the `ncftp` docs.
 It contains the hostname, username and password for the destination ftp server.